domhofmann/PRTween/README.md

 Lerps
 ===

-Many times we find it necessary to animate a complex value, such as a `CGPoint`.
-Although we could write two tweens for the `x` and `y` fields, it is much simpler to use linear interpolation, or **lerps**.
+Sometimes you will find it necessary to animate a complex value, such as a `CGPoint`.
+Although you could write two tweens for the `x` and `y` fields, it is much simpler to use linear interpolation, or **lerps**.
 In PRTween, a lerp is differentiated from a normal tween by using a `PRTweenLerpPeriod`.
 For example, we might change our declaration of `period` above:

 ```objective-c
 PRTweenCGPointLerpPeriod *period = [PRTweenCGPointLerpPeriod periodWithStartCGPoint:CGPointMake(0, 0) endCGPoint:CGPointMake(100, 100) duration:2];